shenwei356/bio/README.md

 ***This package has high performance close to the famous C lib [`kseq.h`](https://github.com/attractivechaos/klib/blob/master/kseq.h).***

-To test the performance, three datasets are used:
+To test the performance, three datasets and their gzip-compressed file are used:

 - dataset_A, bacteria genomes, 2.7G
 - dataset_B, human genome,     2.9G